rehanann4/microservice_1/README.md

 There are large dependencies involve in this code and it is required and install prior to the execution.

 <h5>Pre-requisites.</h5>

--   Linux (centos, Ubuntu), Darwin, or Windows platform server
+    1. Linux (centos, Ubuntu), Darwin, or Windows platform server
--   Vagrant 2.0.2 or above (working install with Oracle virtual server)
+    2. Vagrant 2.0.2 or above (working install with Oracle virtual server)
--   python 3.6 or above
+    3.  python 3.6 or above
--   python (requests, argparse)
+    4.  python (requests, argparse)

 Details:
-Hypotheically purpose application is distributed into two parts, user can request to any perticular service or both.
+For demo application is distributed into two parts Hypotheically, user can request to any perticular service or both.

 ```sequence
 Arch: